MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application-to-v19.md

 [!INCLUDE[convert_azure_sql_db_timeout](../developer/includes/convert_azure_sql_db_timeout.md)]

-## Task 5: Configure version 18 server
+## Task 5: Configure version 19 server

-When you installed version 18 in **Task 2**, a version 18 [!INCLUDE[server](../developer/includes/server.md)] instance was created.
+When you installed version 19 in **Task 2**, a version 19 [!INCLUDE[server](../developer/includes/server.md)] instance was created.
 In this task, you change server configuration settings that are required to complete the upgrade.
 Some of the changes are only required for upgrade and can be reverted after you complete the upgrade.

 1. Set the server instance to connect to the application database.

     ```powershell
-    Set-NAVServerConfiguration -ServerInstance <server instance name> -KeyName DatabaseName -KeyValue "<database name>"
+    Set-NAVServerConfiguration -ServerInstance $NewBcServerInstance -KeyName DatabaseName -KeyValue $ApplicationDatabase
     ```
     In a single tenant deployment, this command will mount the tenant automatically.
 For more information, see [Connecting a Server Instance to a Database](../administration/connect-server-to-database.md).

 2. Disable task Scheduler on the server instance for purposes of upgrade.

     ```powershell
-    Set-NavServerConfiguration -ServerInstance <server instance name> -KeyName "EnableTaskScheduler" -KeyValue false
+    Set-NavServerConfiguration -ServerInstance $NewBcServerInstance -KeyName "EnableTaskScheduler" -KeyValue false
     ```

     Be sure to re-enable task scheduler after upgrade if needed.
 3. Restart the server instance.

     ```powershell
-    Restart-NAVServerInstance -ServerInstance <server instance name>
+    Restart-NAVServerInstance -ServerInstance $NewBcServerInstance
     ```

-## Task 6: Import version 18 license
+## Task 6: Import version 19 license

-1. Use the [Import-NAVServerLicense](/powershell/module/microsoft.dynamics.nav.management/import-navserverlicense) to upload the version 18 license to the database.
+1. Use the [Import-NAVServerLicense](/powershell/module/microsoft.dynamics.nav.management/import-navserverlicense) to upload the version 19 license to the database.

     ```powershell
-    Import-NAVServerLicense -ServerInstance <server instance name> -LicenseFile <path and file name>
+    Import-NAVServerLicense -ServerInstance $NewBcServerInstance -LicenseFile $PartnerLicense
     ```

 2. Restart the server instance.

     ```powershell
-    Restart-NAVServerInstance -ServerInstance <server instance name>
+    Restart-NAVServerInstance -ServerInstance $NewBcServerInstance
     ```

 ## Task 7: Publish extensions